 Serve the cauliflower with the sauce and garnish with chive rings.

 * Don’t have a microwave?
-Try this preparation to cook the cauliflower and make the sauce as above.
+Try this preparation to cook the cauliflower, then make the sauce as directed above.

 • Roasted cauliflower is fantastic covered in bagna cauda and toasted breadcrumbs.